HexajonDev/HexajonDev/README.md

-Technology Products nowadays are designed for Profit and Profit alone.
+Technologie Products nowadays are designed for Profit and Profit alone.
 We here at Hexajon Developments follow a simple Principle: